rgunuganti-03/TimeSeriesVentilatorData/README.md

 **In progress — neonatal/pediatric extension (CR0023):** three new conditions (Normal Neonate, RDS, Meconium Aspiration Syndrome) are being added on top of the adult platform.
 Neonatal physiology is modeled as genuinely distinct from adult physiology, not a rescaled version of it — much lower absolute compliance, ETT-dominated resistance, faster rates, and ETT leak (VTi > VTe) as a defining feature.
 Population-gating is implemented across all five generators and the dashboard sidebar; RDS is implemented as a single compartment, MAS is deferred pending two-compartment modeling, and neonatal dataset generation has not yet been run.

+**Also completed recently:** a literature-grounded validation pass across roughly 150 parameter values in conditions.py, a mode-family split (paralyzed vs. spontaneously-breathing patients) that resolved a long-standing Bronchospasm preset inconsistency, and a fix to the non-linear compliance model that removed a confirmed runaway bug in delivered volume.
+See ARCHITECTURE.md for the full write-up of each.

 See `ARCHITECTURE.md` for the full technical breakdown, folder structure, and current status by mode.

 ---